matrix-org/matrix.org/CONTRIBUTING.md

 Join [#matrix.org-website:matrix.org](https://matrix.to/#/%23matrix.org-website%3Amatrix.org) to reach out!

-Here are 3 simple steps to get started submitting PRs:
+Here are a few simple steps to help you get started with submitting a Pull Request (PR):

 1. Check out our contributing docs - you're already here, just continue on reading!
-   We also recommend skimming our README for some tips in dealing with the repo and how to test your changes locally, and our [CONTENT.md](./CONTENT.md) for further help on how to work on specific parts of the website.
+   We also recommend reading our [README.md](./README.md) for tips on working with the repository and testing your changes locally, and our [CONTENT.md](./CONTENT.md) for further guidance on working on specific parts of the website.
-   See our documentation [below](#review--publishing-policy) about our expectations and what you can expect in return.
+   See our review and publishing [documentation](#review--publishing-policy) for more information about our expectations and what you can expect in return.
-1. Share your idea first - see [How we take decisions](#how-we-take-decisions).
+1. Share your idea first - for more information, please read about [how we take decisions](#how-we-take-decisions).
 1. Pick an issue and submit a PR!
    We use several labels to make it easier to find an issue that suits you: